BinarX-Curtin/School-Holiday-Program/3. Building and Flying Rockets/3.1. Payload Section Design in 3D CAD Software/Payload Section Design in 3D CAD.md

 1. The [PrusaSlicer custom support guide](https://help.prusa3d.com/article/modifier-meshes-custom-supports-and-other-magic_114258) outlines the potential of custom supports.
     Request the tutors computer or use your own device to add custom supports to the decorations added.

+## 6.0 EXTENSION: Thread Nose Cone for Insert

+With the assistance of the lab staff attempt to complete the threading step following [this guide.](https://www.autodesk.com/products/fusion-360/blog/how-to-create-threads-in-fusion-360/)